 When I can’t listen to any more electric guitars, drum loops, and synth patches, I put on some Korngold, Steiner, Newman, Herrmann, Previn, or a dozen others.
 The music from Hollywood’s Golden Age brings me greater pleasure than any other period of film music.
 When I was a kid, there was no cable, no DVD, no Netflix.
 Hell, there was no such thing as VHS even.
 On the few stations available on TV, I watched old Hollywood movies starring Bette Davis, Humphrey Bogart, and Errol Flynn.
 These were the films I grew up on, the film music I first heard, even before I knew what it was.
 And, so, perhaps the Golden Age represents a return to a simpler life, a sheltered life.
 Golden Age film music makes me feel safe and content.

 No sound from the Golden Age pulls at my guts more than the strings of the 20th Century-Fox orchestra, usually under the musical direction of the great Alfred Newman, the so-called “Newman strings.”
-Take your pick of any heart wrenching moments.
+Take your pick of any heart-wrenching moments.
 Anne and Peter alone in the attic in THE DIARY OF ANNE FRANK.
 William Holden telling Jennifer Jones “give me your hand” on a hillside in LOVE IS A MANY-SPLENDORED THING.
-The death of the King at the end of THE KING AND I. Whether it was his own music or someone else’s, Newman brought a recognizable and never-too-be-duplicated sound that defined not only the sound of a studio, but the sound of an entire age.
+The death of the King at the end of THE KING AND I. Whether it was his own music or someone else’s, Newman brought a recognizable and never-too-be-duplicated sound that defined not only the sound of a studio but the sound of an entire age.

 5. THE PROS

-As I’ve delved deeper into the film music industry over the last decade, I’ve have the chance to meet many professionals who had made it their career.
+As I’ve delved deeper into the film music industry over the last decade, I’ve had the chance to meet many professionals who had made it their career.
 Composers, writers, soundtrack producers, a whole community of men and women bound by this strange and wonderful world of film music.
 These are the people who tirelessly create and champion this music that I love so much.
 The hours put in, the money that changes hands (usually with very little return), the studio red tape.
 I thank them each and every day for enriching my life in ways they’ll never know.

 4. THE EFFORT